summa-solvency

 .

-Zero-knowledge-proof systems require a Trusted Setup.
-Summa uses the Halo2 proving system with the KZG polynomial commitment scheme.
-All Summa circuits must rely on a one-time universal trusted setup (also known as a powers-of-tau ceremony).
+systems require a Trusted Setup.
+Summa uses the with the polynomial commitment scheme.
+All Summa circuits must rely on a one-time universal (also known as a powers-of-tau ceremony).

 To generate the proving artifacts, the Custodian must download the appropriate .ptau